 HEARTS = Stands for the idea that character is a key attribute to build and develop on the journey of learning and training the 'whole person'.

-+ = the plus sign acknowledges the themes of building, growing and adding layers of different skill and ability through education.
 MINDS = BTI values academic excellence as a tangible and measurable result of learning and a key to 'whole person' education that goes hand in hand with character development.